 You and your partner, best friend, or significant other have a conflict that you just can't work out on your own?
 You're both so stuck, but know that what you have is far too valuable to give up because of it?
 Couple or conflict coaching will help you sort it out and save you from escalation.

-It creates a safe space for you in which you can first become clear about the situation, your feelings, needs and the other person's point of view all by yourselves.
+It creates a safe space for you to first talk about the situation, your feelings, all by yourself, Needs and the point of view of the other person.
 Only later do you come together and gradually move towards each other again with the support of the coach.
-If you are not sure if coaching is really necessary, ask yourself the following questions and answer them honestly.
+If you are not sure whether coaching is really necessary, ask yourself the following questions and answer them honestly.
 The more often you say "yes", the more intensively you should think about a couple or conflict coaching.

 Not only types of coaching can be distinguished, but also their goals.
 They can all be dedicated to a very specific aspect and work particularly intensively on it.
 We present a few of them here.